5 Ways to Improve Pediatric Patient Experience in Your Medical Clinic

 • Notice something about them and start your conversation/relationship there (e.g. shoes, color or type of clothing, etc).

-Essentially, shift the focus to their interests first and build the rapport as a person they know.
+Essentially, shift the focus to their interests first and build rapport as a person they know.
 The result of this is likely to be a happier, and more compliant, young patient.

 2. Familiarize Them with Your Tools and Equipment